 Contributions can be made through a number of methods and the chosen deposit amount can be amended at any time, but savers must be certain that they can deposit at least £25 a month in order to benefit from the deal.

-Next up is this branch-based account from Nottingham Building Society that pays a variable rate of 3.00% from a minimum investment of £10.
+Next up is this branch-based account from Nottingham Building Society that pays a variable rate of 2.50% from a minimum investment of££10.
 There's no requirement for a set number of payments to be made, but at the same time no withdrawals will be permitted, so savers will need to be comfortable that any payments they make can be locked away until maturity.

-Just squeezing into the top six is this account from Virgin Money, an internet-operated deal that pays a fixed rate of 2.25% from a minimum investment of just £1.
+Virgin Money comfortably makes the top five with this internet-operated deal that pays a fixed rate of 2.25% from a minimum investment of just £1.

 In an unusual move, there's no minimum number of payments required per year and as a result no penalty for missing one, and it's even possible to make additional payments and amend contributions.
-Not only that, but the account permits unlimited withdrawals, offering the height of flexibility for savers not sure they can cope with the commitment of a traditional regular savings account.
+Not only that, but the account permits unlimited withdrawals - offering the height of flexibility for savers not sure they can cope with the commitment of a traditional regular savings account - as well as entries into a regular prize draw, offering the chance for even greater benefit.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.